graph-genome/graph-genome.github.io/tools.md

 ### Github Pages

-Documentation website written in Markdown.
+Documentation website written in [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/ "GitHub Flavored Markdown").
 Provides quick project level documentation that is displayed as a public web site.
 Easy editing of markdown files on a local computer that can be synced to the Github repo.